 We provide a large selection of custom-sized linens guaranteed to fit your college bed and guaranteed to last until graduation.
 Since XL sheets are more difficult to find, our goal is to make sure students and parents have the right size residence hall bedding for move-in each year.
 We also have a variety of other items for your new room, which include extra-long comforters, extra-long mattress pads, extra-long thermal blankets, pillows, and storage solutions.

-All of the university's residence halls on the West and East Greens, except for Jefferson, are completely air conditioned.
-On the South Green, Ewing House, Hoover House and Wray House have air conditioning on the third and fourth floors and have a number of air conditioned rooms on the first and second floors.
+All of the University's residence halls on the West and East Greens, are completely air conditioned.
+On the South Green, Ewing House, Hoover House, and Wray House have air conditioning on the third and fourth floors and have a number of air conditioned rooms on the first and second floors.
 Other South Green buildings have a limited amount of air conditioners on each floor.